VanAnderson/wpe-personal-readme/readme.md

 ### Scheduling Time

-Whether it's meetings or other scheduled items, I have a preference towards grouping meetings together to allow for as much heads-down time as possible.
+Whether it's meetings or other scheduled items, I have a preference towards grouping meetings together to allow for larger blocks of heads-down time.

 ### Pair programming